 Description: Sociological principles underlying the development, structure and function of culture, society, human groups, personality formation and social change.

 MATH 176: Introductory Calculus for Business and Social Sciences (3 credits)

 Description: Fundamental ideas of analytic geometry and calculus, plane coordinates, graphs, functions, limits, derivatives, integrals, the fundamental theorem of calculus, rates, extrema and applications thereof.

-Prerequisite: Satisfactory score on SAT (610 on Math section), ACT (27 on Math section) AND must have completed Algebra II or equivalent.
-Must submit copy of school transcript showing completion of Algebra II or equivalent.
+Prerequisite: Must have completed Algebra II or equivalent.
+Applicant must submit copy of school transcript showing completion of Algebra II or equivalent.

 "I especially enjoyed the fact that the courses were challenging -- that fact alone helped me see more potential in myself."